 Seeds are sold mainly to home gardeners via a web-shop, but also to some small-to-medium scale market gardens in the region.
-These market gardens cover community-supported agriculture structures, as well as family farms, including both organic and conventional farming.
+These market gardens include community-supported agriculture structures, but also family farms with conventional market gardening.